randompersononthenet/lost-and-found-app/DEPLOYMENT.md

 - Check that `vercel.json` uses the correct build command: `cd admin && npm install && npm run build`
 - Remove any `.vercelignore` file that might be excluding the admin directory
 - Verify the admin directory structure is correct

+**Preview Server Shows Blank Page:**
+If `npm run preview` shows a blank page:
+- Access the preview at `http://localhost:5174/admin/` (not just `http://localhost:5174`)
+- The preview server uses the same base path as production (`/admin/`)
+- Check browser console for any JavaScript errors
+- Verify that assets are loading correctly by checking Network tab

 ### Runtime Errors
 ```bash